Preamble of 54 Amazing Facts about Jamaica

 2 #The Population:

-The Amazing Facts About Jamaica with the population brushing its 3m mark, it stands at 2,950,210 citizens.
+The Amazing Facts About Jamaica with the population brushing its 3m mark, it stands at 2,950,210 citizens at the writing of this blog post.
 Senior citizens are living longer and the elderly population and getting bigger.

 This makes Jamaica the fourth largest country in the Caribbean by population (after Cuba, the Dominican Republic and Haiti), the 13th largest country in North America and the 138th largest country in the world.